 How to Paint Over Dark Walls Without Six Coats

 Someone painted their feature wall Dulux Domino in 2018, and now they want it Whisper White.
 They’ve already done one coat of white over the top and it looks grey and patchy.
 They do another coat.
 Still grey and patchy.
 By coat four they’re cursing the paint, the brand, and themselves.
-By coat six they ring me, and I tell them the same thing I tell everyone: you needed tinted primer.
+By coat six they ring me, and I tell them the same thing I tell everyone — you needed tinted primer.
+White paint over dark walls is a chemistry problem, not a coverage problem, and no amount of expensive Dulux Wash & Wear will solve it on its own.

-White paint over dark walls is a chemistry problem, not a coverage problem.
-Pigment opacity drops as a function of contrast — Domino to Whisper White is something like 40 LRV points of difference, and an acrylic topcoat is only good for about 20 LRV points per coat.
-Even with the best Dulux Wash & Wear or Wattyl ID at 8 m² per litre on a primed surface, you’re looking at 3–4 coats minimum if your starting surface is a deep navy or black.
-Six coats, no joke.
+Pigment opacity drops as a function of contrast.
+Domino to Whisper White is something like 40 LRV points of difference, and an acrylic topcoat is only good for about 20 LRV points per coat.
+Even with the best Dulux Wash & Wear or Wattyl ID Interior at 8 m² per litre on a primed surface, your looking at 3–4 coats minimum if the starting surface is a deep navy, charcoal or black.
+Six coats, no joke — I’ve seen people get there before they ring.
+Heres where most people go wrong: they assume more topcoat is the answer when the actual answer is the right primer underneath.

 What you’ll need